-DigiWells Innovation Program
+Innovation Program and Spin off-projects

-The innovation program is fully funded by the industry through support from AkerBP, ConocoPhillips, Equinor, Petrobras, TotalEnergies and Vår Energi.
+The innovation program is fully funded by the industry, through support from AkerBP, ConocoPhillips, Equinor, Petrobras, TotalEnergies and Vår Energi.
 It will accelerate development and industrialization of drilling and well technology and improve standards with the goal of increasing efficiency, reducing costs and risk, and improve safety.
 This will be achieved through the execution of projects with frequent demonstrations.

 image